jamesrharwood/thesis/chapters/appendix/barriers.md

-## Researchers may feel patronized{#sec-feel-patronized}
+## Researchers may feel patronised{#sec-feel-patronised}

-Researchers can feel patronized by checklists.
+Researchers can feel patronised by checklists.

 ######## Ideas to address this influence: